oracle/tribuo/README.md

 The ensembles and K-NN use a combination function to produce their output.
 These combiners are prediction task specific, but the ensemble & K-NN implementations are task agnostic.
-We provide voting and averaging combiners for classification and regression tasks.
+We provide voting and averaging combiners for multi-class classification, multi-label classification and regression tasks.

 ### Classification